 Both the change and flush methods each come with it’s set of pros and cons.
 Let’s start by taking a look at transmission fluid changes and what to expect from them:

 If you are looking for a cost-effective way to get rid of all the bad buildup in your engine system, you’re better off getting a fluid change.
 You’ll drain a majority of the buildup, but you may need to monitor the fluid color over time.
 However, a transmission flush is more up your alley if you want a complete replacement and a lot more of the debris and dirt to go along with it.
-The suitable tool to check transmission failure is the best obd2 scanner, it will help you find the error code.

 While your decision is entirely up to you, it’s important to consider some factors.
 One major factor is that some car manufacturers may also recommend one method in favor of the other.
 For example, Honda highly recommends to not do a transmission fluid flush since some of the fluid additives may not be compatible with their engines.
 So the only option would be to change the fluid instead.

 If you are more of the do it yourself type, you are more welcome to drain the transmission fluid by yourself.
 Do this if you intend to save money on repair bills or even a full-service flush.
 A flush will likely be done by a skilled mechanic and you may risk damaging your transmission if you try to attempt it yourself.

 A transmission fluid change or flush can go either way.
 But keep in mind, it may be a good idea to do one or the other on the advice of your vehicle’s manufacturer.
 Remember to consult your owner’s manual if you have any questions regarding how to dispose and replace your transmission fluid.
 You may be allowed to do one method, but be advised to not do another.

 Your transmission is one of the key parts of your vehicle that you’ll definitely need to keep up and running.
 Without it, it might be rendered useless over time.